CBD laws in the UK: What you need to know before you purchase CBD

 CBD classification: How has the landscape changed?

-While CBD is safe and non-psychoactive, it has not always been regulated accordingly.
+While CBD is safe and non-intoxicating, it has not always been regulated accordingly.
 For years it was thrown in with THC and cannabis.
 This historically meant gaining access to CBD was banned under cannabis laws in the UK.

 Let’s look at its history…